-ALTERNATIVE METHODS TO ALLOCATE EXPENDITURE TO HEALTH OR 5.4 SOCIAL CARE

-As we have seen in Section 5.1, the CSO in Ireland is informed by HSE advice in SHA accounting decisions with regard to LTC, such as that home care expenditure should be apportioned within overall HCE to LTC (Health) or C&R expenditures.
+5.4 ALTERNATIVE METHODS TO ALLOCATE EXPENDITURE TO HEALTH OR SOCIAL CARE should be apportioned within overall HCE to LTC (Health) or C&R expenditures.
 Similarly, as discussed in Section 5.3, the UK's ONS and Statistics Netherlands are advised by administrative experts and informed by administrative datasets and records on their allocations of expenditures to LTC (Health) or LTC (Social) with, for instance, expenditure on supported living in the community allocated to LTC (Social).